nspr-io/Super-MCP/docs/TRANSPORT_MODES.md

 | `"sse"` | HTTP + Server-Sent Events | **Deprecated** (MCP spec 2025-03-26) |
 | `"http"` | Streamable HTTP | **Recommended** |

-When `transportType` is omitted, Streamable HTTP is used by default.
+When `type` is omitted for HTTP servers, Streamable HTTP is used by default.

 ### When to Use HTTP